Explore - Connect - Heal in Counselling

 Sometimes it takes a moment of reflection to realize that something is off.

 Have you found yourself thinking "I'm really stuck right now" or "Why am I doing this again"?
 Has it been hard to get out of bed or focus at work?
 Are you getting more irritable with friends or your partner?
 Has your body been flaring up or in more pain recently?
 Has the quality of your sleep worsened?

 If so, it might be time to talk with a counsellor.

 Depending on life events or circumstances, your mental health can take a turn for the worse, and really impact your day-to-day life.
 Struggling to get out of bed, caught in a catastrophic thought cycle, or even just feeling "languished".
 These are the impacts of a change in mood that can leave you feeling stuck.

-While I know taking the first steps to finding support can be difficult, they can also be life changing.
-Having a safe space to talk about what’s going on with someone, like me, who isn’t a friend or family member can be really helpful.
+While we know taking the first steps to finding support can be difficult, they can also be life changing.
+Having a safe space to talk about what’s going on with someone, like one of our counsellors, who isn’t a friend or family member can be really helpful.

-It is my hope that you come out of a therapy session feeling more connected, more clear and much more calm.
+It is our hope that you come out of a therapy session feeling more connected, more clear and much more calm.

 Hi, I'm Myriame (elle/she/her)